 Womerah Range trail

-Womerah Range trail is a challenging hiking, mountain biking and 4WD route with scenic views through the dramatic sandstone landscape of Parr State Conservation Area.
+Womerah Range trail is a challenging hiking and mountain biking route with scenic views through the dramatic sandstone landscape of Parr State Conservation Area.

 - 48km one-way

 - Please note

 This park is in a remote location, so please ensure you’re well-prepared, bring appropriate clothing and equipment and advise a family member or friend of your travel plans.

 Explore the rugged and remote landscape of Parr State Conservation Area on foot or by mountain bike along Womerah Range trail.
 This steep and sometimes sandy track makes for a challenging experience, especially if you’re cycling.
 Enjoy scenic views of cliffs, rocky outcrops and dramatic gorges from this ridgeline track though Hawkesbury sandstone country.
 Stop for a picnic along the way and gaze out upon McDonald Valley and nearby Yengo National Park.

 If you’re hiking and want to complete the whole track in two days, why not do a car shuffle and begin at the main entrance off Webbs Creek Road and finish at Parr’s western entrance on Putty Road?
 Otherwise, you could hike in from either entrance, stay overnight at Heartbreak Hill campground then retrace your steps the next day.
 There are plenty of possibilities.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/things-to-do/cycling-trails/womerah-range-trail/local-alerts